Policy and Procedure Name:

 appropriate.

-claim may appeal a claim reactivation and medical treatment decision to the
+party to the claim may appeal a claim reactivation and medical treatment

-of BWC that any request for action in an inactive claim requires authorization
+is the policy of BWC that any request for action in an inactive claim requires

 b.
 Prosthetic,

-orthotic, vision, hearing or dental device, medical supplies or durable medical
+orthotic, vision, hearing or dental device, medical supplies, or durable

-refer a medical treatment request in an inactive claim to BWC for action when
+MCO shall refer a medical treatment request in an inactive claim to BWC for

 a.
 Treatment